bluecapesecurity/PWF/README.md

 * Shutdown the Windows VM (this ensures updates from memory are written to the  system)

 *VMWare disk image acquisition*
 * Locate the VMDK split files in the VM's directory.
-These are all the files ending with *.vmdk*.
+These are all files ending with *.vmdk*.
     * Depending on the number of snapshots there could be several versions of VMDK file sequences.
 In that case the sequence with the highest number in the name will be the one with the latest status e.g. as in "Virtual Disk-XXX.vmdk"
+* Export the vmdk image.
+There are two options:
-* Copy all the split files of the latest sequence "Virtual Disk-xxx.vmdk" to "Virtual Disk-xxx-s0016.vmdk".
+    * Copy all the split files of the latest sequence "Virtual Disk-xxx.vmdk" to "Virtual Disk-xxx-s0016.vmdk" into your evidence folder.
+    * Alternatively, create a single VMDK from split files: `C:\Program Files (x86)\VMware\VMware Player\vmware-vdiskmanager.exe» -r «d:\VMLinux\vmdkname.vmdk» -t 0 MyNewImage.vmdk`

 *VirtualBox disk image acquisition*
 * Open terminal or cmd